(params: {

 }

-export default loopRequests;
+export default loopRequests;id: call_all_requests

 type: Button